UniEnergy Technologies

 The 1 MW 4 MWh containerized vanadium flow battery owned by Avista Utilities and manufactured by UniEnergy Technologies.

 UniEnergy Technologies (UET) was a U.S. vanadium redox flow battery manufacturer in Mukilteo, Washington, which manufactured megawatt-scale energy storage systems for utility, commercial and industrial customers.

+History

 The company was founded in 2012 by Dr. Gary Yang and Dr. Liyu Li to commercialize a new Vanadium electrolyte formulation the pair had developed while working at Pacific Northwest National Laboratory.
 The new formulation, a mixed-acid solution, was patented by PNNL and the patent was licensed to UET for commercialization.
 The mixed-acid vanadium electrolyte allows for a wider temperature range for operations, and double the energy density of the traditional vanadium electrolyte.

 The company had designed a megawatt-scale flow battery using this new electrolyte for the purpose of allowing rapid deployment, manufacturing repeatability and lower costs.
 The company also employed an R&D team which worked to make advances on the electrolyte chemistry and stack design.

+Subsidiary

 UET had a subsidiary in Germany, Vanadis Power which provides sales and services for Europe.
 The company had partnerships with Bolong New Materials, a vanadium electrolyte manufacturer, and Rongke Power, the Chinese vanadium flow battery stack manufacturer.
 In December 2015 the company completed their B round funding series which included a major investment from Orix Corp.
 In October 2021, UniEnergy filed for involuntary Chapter 11 bankruptcy, listing no assets or debts.